vincanger/boozeTube/README.md

 # 🍺ooze🍸ube

+## What is this?
+[BoozeTube](https://boozetube.netlify.app) is an app that can turn almost any youtube video into a drinking game.

+It works by using the [Youtube Data API](https://developers.google.com/youtube/v3) to get the video's captions.
+If they don't exist, we download the audio source and feed it to [OpenAI's Whisper API](https://platform.openai.com/docs/guides/speech-to-text) to generate captions.

+Users can then select a word to track.
+The timestamps on the captions are then compared with the current video's playback time to calculate and alert the user each time that word appears in the audio transcript.

+Fun! 🍻

 ## Running it locally

 1. Make sure you have the latest version of [Wasp](https://wasp-lang.dev) installed by running `curl -sSL https://get.wasp-lang.dev/installer.sh | sh` in your terminal.